UTS-eResearch/hpc_utilisation/README.md

-# hpc_utilisation
+# HPC Utilisation Script

-Python program to check the utilisation of HPC jobs using the PBS schedular.
+Python program to check the utilisation of HPC jobs using the PBS scheduler.

 ## Usage